 - Questions about your medical and psychiatric history

-You’ll likely have a short wait in the waiting room, and your therapist will come get you when they’re ready and lead you to their office.
+If you're seeing a therapist in-person, you’ll likely have a short wait in the waiting room, and your therapist will come get you when they’re ready and lead you to their office.
+Some providers have a "doorbell" system, where you press a button on a sign next to their name, to signal to them that you've arrived.

 Wondering what that staticky noise is as you walk to the office?
 Many therapists use white noise machines so you can’t hear anything that’s said in the office from the outside in order to protect patient privacy.
 If you’re in a building with a lot of therapists, it can sound like the ocean waves as you walk down the hallway.